Factorization homology I: higher categories

-As Corollary~\ref{RKE-ff} we identified $(\oo,n)$-categories as a full $\infty$-subcategory of copresheaves on compact disk-stratified vari-framed $n$-manifolds.
+Recall the functor~(\ref{RKE}), which assigns to each $(\infty,n)$-category a copresheaf on compact disk-stratified vari-framed $n$-manifolds.
 By definition, such stratified disks lie fully among all such stratified manifolds.
 We can now define factorization homology as the left Kan extension from this full $\infty$-subcategory to copresheaves of manifolds.

 \begin{definition} Factorization homology is the composite

 of right Kan extension along $\btheta_n^{\op} \hookrightarrow \cDisk^{\vfr}_n$ followed by left Kan extension along $\cDisk_n^{\vfr}\hookrightarrow \cMfd_n^{\vfr}$. \end{definition}